Isaak Prezent: Career

 After graduating, Prezent worked on achieving transition from social sciences to biology by acquainting himself to some of the lead Soviet biologists of the time, including geneticist Nikolai Vavilov.
 Prezent even briefly worked for Vavilov at the Institute of Plant Industry.
 However, the two would later become major adversaries, once Prezent joined Lysenko and denounced genetics.

 After leaving Vavilov, Prezent started teaching at Herzen Pedagogical Institute, where he quickly rose through the academic ranks and became a docent within a couple of years.
 At the same time, he was active in the Scientific Society of Marxists (NOM, initialism for Nauchno obshchestvo marksistov).
 There he co-headed the group focused on biology.
 In 1930, NOM was merged into the Communist Academy, and in that or following year Prezent assumed a position of the head of biology sector of the natural science section of the Leningrad branch of Communist Academy.
 In 1931, he started teaching dialectics of nature and evolutionary studies at LGU, parallel with his activities in the Communist Academy.
 In this early part of his career, Prezent was mostly focused on ecology.

 However, from 1932 on, many of the academic Marxist societies were shut down, after the proponents of "cultural revolution" fell out of favor with the regime.
-In 1934, Prezent had to leave university, and he moved to Odessa, where he worked with Trofim Lysenko at All-Union Institute of Selection and Genetics until 1938.
+In 1934, Prezent had to leave university, and he moved to Odesa, where he worked with Trofim Lysenko at All-Union Institute of Selection and Genetics until 1938.
 The alliance with Lysenko proved extremely useful for both men, as Lysenko got a politically savvy mentor in Prezent, while Prezent managed to return to political grace by associating himself with Lysenko and changing his views on biology and genetics in the process.
 From 1935 to 1941, Prezent was a deputy editor-in-chief of journal Yarovizaciya (Russian: Яровизация, meaning Vernalization).
 In 1939, he became Lysenko's consultant for philosophical issues at Lenin All-Union Academy of Agricultural Science (VASKhNIL) in Moscow, where he became a full member in 1948.
 From 1943 until 1951, Prezent held a chair of Darwinism and History of Biology at LGU, while for the final three years of that period (1948-1951) simultaneously being the dean of the Faculty of Biology of Moscow State University (MGU).

 In 1951, Prezent was made to leave both university positions due to concerns about his capacity to teach biology.
 He returned to VASKhNIL, where he stayed until the beginning of 1969, when he was dismissed due to his association with Lysenkoism.